173duprot/it/readme.txt

 It's the most direct approach.
 Do not supress either body or mind.
 Observe the present state.
 What is its logic?
 What is it's guiding pattern?
-Be the most honest you ever can be to yourself, about everything.
+Be the most honest you ever can be too yourself, about everything.
+With this awareness, dispell illusions.
+If there's no awnser, stop seeking.
-You already have it.
+You already have it because you are it.